LUCIANO MARZIALI was born in Bergamo, Italy in 1976.

 He has also performed on several recordings, amoung other in 2002 with Fénix International Guitar Quartet and in 2003 as soloist with WDR Sinfonie Orchester.

-Luciano Marziali’s fourth Solo CD Mia amata Italia, produced in 2018 by the Label KSGEXAUDIO, includes compositions by Ludovico Roncalli, Domenico Scarlatti, Johann Kaspar and Benvenuto Terzi.
+Luciano Marziali\’s fourth Solo CD Mia amata Italia, produced in 2018 by the Label KSGEXAUDIO, includes compositions by Ludovico Roncalli, Domenico Scarlatti, Johann Kaspar Mertz and Benvenuto Terzi.

 Luciano Marziali attended master classes by the well-known guitarists David Russell, Tilman Hoppstock, Angelo Gilardino, Thomas Müller-Pering, Simon Dinnigan, Hubert Käppel, Roberto Aussel and Dusan Bogdanovic, who hailed him as one of the best Italian guitarists of his generation, for his masterful technique and for the depth and sensitivity of his performance.

-Additionally, in 2014 I created (along with my colleague Jhon Jimenez) the online TV channel Guitar TV World, which is dedicated to the guitar with the aim to further spread the appreciation for this splendid instrument throughout the world.
+Additionally, in 2014 he created (along with his colleague Jhon Jimenez) the online TV channel Guitar TV World, which is dedicated to the guitar with the aim to further spread the appreciation for this splendid instrument throughout the world.

 He is regularly invited as a teacher at several European master classes and guitar festivals.